Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Introduction and Motivation

-To make full use of similarity prior knowledge, we embed it into the representation of the generative model for DT synthesis.
-Thus, we raise two hypotheses: 1) the content of texture video frames varies over time-to-time while the more closed frames should be more similar, and 2) the transition between frame-to-frame can be modeled as a linear or nonlinear function to capture the similarity correlation.
-These hypotheses are essential for the DT model to generate new frames according to current frames using a similarity correlation of different frames.
-Fortunately, kernel function implicitly embraces an exciting property that it can elegantly represent the similarity of two inputs \cite{ShaweTaylor2004KernelMF}.
-Thus our core idea is that the statistical stationarity in the spatial domain and the stochastic repetitiveness in the temporal dimension of DTs can be partially captured by similarity correlation between frame-to-frame.
-This correlation can be further elegantly exhibited by kernel similarity matrix that is embedded into kernel similarity embedding for representation, as demonstrated in Figure \ref{fig:similarity-embedding}.
-Furthermore, extreme learning machine (ELM) as an emergent technology that overcomes some challenges faced by other computational intelligence techniques, and it has recently attracted the attention of more researchers \cite{Huang2004ExtremeLM,Huang2012ExtremeLM,Tang2016ExtremeLM,Kasun2016DimensionRW,Deng2019ContentInsensitiveBI}.
-Therefore, we attempt to make full advantage of ELM and jointly utilize kernel learning to learn kernel similarity embedding for improving DT synthesis.
+To make full use of similarity as prior knowledge, we embed it into the representation of the generative model for DT synthesis.
+Thus, we put forward two hypotheses: 1) The content of texture video frames varies over time, and closer frames should be more similar.\footnote{This hypothesis is not limited in that the frames at several time points in the same time interval are more similar.} 2) The transition between frames can be modeled as a linear or nonlinear function to capture the similarity correlation.
+These hypotheses are essential if the DT model is to generate new frames based on current ones, using the similarity correlation of different frames.
+Fortunately, the kernel function possesses the exciting property of being able to elegantly represent the similarity of two inputs \cite{ShaweTaylor2004KernelMF}.
+Thus, our core idea is that the statistical stationarity in the spatial domain and the stochastic repetitiveness in the temporal dimension of DTs can be partially captured by the similarity correlation between frames.
+This correlation can be further elegantly exhibited by incorporating the kernel similarity matrix into the kernel similarity embedding for representation, as demonstrated in Figure \ref{fig:similarity-embedding}.
+Furthermore, the extreme learning machine (ELM) is an emergent technology that overcomes some challenges faced by other computational intelligence techniques.
+It has thus recently attracted significant research attention \cite{Huang2012ExtremeLM,Gautam2021AdaptiveOL,Lu2020RestrictedBoltzmannBasedEL,Chen2019DomainST,Li2020OnlineAE,Yang2021GraphED,Deng2019ContentInsensitiveBI}.
+Therefore, we attempt to make full advantage of ELM and jointly utilize kernel learning to learn a kernel similarity embedding for improving DT synthesis.